kqu18/Ecker_Methylation_Analysis/snmCT/YAP_Guide.md

 qsub qsub.sh
 ```

-The hallmark of successful snakemake execution is the existence of an MappingSummary.csv.gz in that sub-directory.
+The hallmark of successful snakemake execution is the existence of an _`MappingSummary.csv.gz`_ in that sub-directory.
 Because this file is the final target of the snakemake.
 This file will only occur when all the previous mapping commands are executed successfully.

+---

-### check result
+### Step 5. check result via MappingSummary.csv.gz

-Each cell will have two FASTQ files in the output directory, with a fixed name pattern:

-{cell_id}-R1.fq.gz for R1
-{cell_id}-R2.fq.gz for R2

-If error, check `Novaseq_demux_mCT_0.error.log`.

-If error with Snakefile, make updates with `yap update-snakemake`[ref](https://snakemake.readthedocs.io/en/stable/).
+`yap summary -h`

+-It creates a total mapping summary file that contains all the mapping metrics for all cells in your library.
+This file will be saved into {output_dir}/stats/MappingSummary.csv.gz
+- It uses a notebook template (or you can provide one by yourself) to generate some plots for visualizing some of the key mapping metrics.